Photo Equipment

 Saturday, December 3, 2022

-Tried out the thrift-shop photo light stands I bought some time ago, for symphony personnel portraiture.
+I tried out the thrift-shop photo light stands I bought some time ago, for symphony personnel portraiture.
 It actually worked well, but you need a third light behind the subject to get rid of the shadows on the backdrop.
 Also, need to tape the stands down so that they don't get kicked over and smash the light bulbs!
 (Also special daylight balanced CF bulbs, from the thrift stream.
 Fortunately replacements are not that expensive.)
-I think I probably need to just buy a formal kit, since my stands are missing the reflecting umbrellas.
+I think I probably need to just buy a formal kit, since my stands are missing the reflecting umbrellae.

 Saturday, December 2, 2023